Shou Sugi Ban: Japanese Cedar Burning

 We rented a torch and propane to burn the assembled wall.
 It looks too dark at first.
 After scrubbing it has a deep chocolate finish with black grain.
 And guess what?
 It actually seals the wood- prolonging it's life in the landscape!

-Check out a few more pictures below, along with a great article the really explains shou sugi ban, and a video of it being performed.
+Check out a few more pictures below, along with a great article the really explains shou sugi ban, and a couple related videos.